loopbackio/loopback.io/pages/en/contrib/style-guide.md

  });
 ```

-### Exception

-Variables initialized by helpers and used from tests should be declared
-at the top of the `describe` block.
+{% include note.html title="EXCEPTION:" content="Variables initialized by helpers and used from tests should be declared at the top of the `describe` block.
 Variables shared by multiple `describe`
 blocks may be placed in the outer scope.

-Good:
+" %}

+For example:

 ```js
 describe('my class', () => {